Rupesh707/Heetch/README.md

 5. Staged Rollout: If the feature shows positive results without significant drawbacks, start by rolling it out to a larger percentage of drivers, say 50%, before eventually making it available to all.

 6. Feedback Loop: Ensure there is a system for drivers and passengers to provide feedback about the feature, helping in its continuous improvement.

+### Note:
+Technical brief will be done during live presentation